 Firstly, you’ll want to plug the VPL-VW570ES into the mains.
 Next, with a 4K HDMI cable (a lesser quality cable will impact the picture quality) connect your AV receiver into one of the two ports.

-Assuming you plan to mount the VPL-VW570ES from the ceiling, to project a 100-inch diagonal image, you’ll need a distance of about 3 metres between the lens and the projection screen.
+Assuming you plan to use a ceiling mount with the Sony VPL-VW570ES, to project a 100-inch diagonal image, you’ll need a distance of about 3 metres between the lens and the projection screen.
 Ideally, you’d align the lens so that it hits the centre of the screen.

 If this isn’t possible, you’ll need to adjust the lens shift.
 You can make both vertical and horizontal adjustments using the remote.